Stroke-Path Animation Explained

 You will find a written version of this tutorial below.

-To use stroke path animators make sure you have visible stroke paths.
+To use stroke animators make sure you have visible stroke paths.
 In this case, the sample that I've created is made entirely of lines.
 There are no elements with Fill color.

 Let's start animating this first line of the arrow.
 Go to Animators and choose Stroke offset and Stroke dashes as well.
-You can also use the shortkeys indicated in this list as well.
+You can also use the shortkeys indicated in the list as well.
 The first keyframes are automatically added to the current position in the timeline:

 We have to set the values for these 2 keyframes, so we will go to the Stroke panel, and we'll use the Path length of our element.
-We'll need this value for the Offset and also for the Dashes.
+We'll need this value for the Stroke Offset and also for the Stroke Dashes.
 We can quickly add the length value to the Offset input by clicking on the Set-as-offset button.
 The value is added to the offset input:

 And we will copy it in the Dashes input as well.
 Drag the play head to half a second.
-Then go back to the Offset input and set it back to zero:
+Then go back to the Stroke Offset input and set it back to zero:

 Now let's jump back to zero and hit play for a quick preview.
 The line is drawing itself from the bottom to the top.
 But I actually wanted it to happen the other way around.
 I want the line to start at the top and go to the bottom.
 The quick and easy way to do that is to switch the position of the starting point with the position of the endpoint.
 We need to select the Node tool, so we can work with the points of the line: